mlund/faunus/docs/_docs/energy.md

 `molecules`  | List of molecules to confine (names) `com=false`  | Apply to molecular mass center
-`k`          | Harmonic spring constant in kJ/mol or `inf` for infinity
+`k`          | Harmonic spring constant in kJ/mol or `inf` for infinity `indices`    | Limit potential to a list of atom index relative to group

 Confines `molecules` in a given region of the simulation container by applying a harmonic potential on exterior atom positions, $\mathbf{r}\_i$: